Krishnagupta0568/ai-fundamentals/1-get-started-with-ai.md

 - **Azure ML Designer**: A GUI for no-code development of ML models
 - **Data and Compute**: Cloud-based resources for data scientists tu run experiments
 - **Pipelines**: A way to orchestrate tasks like training, validation, and deployment
+- **Notebooks**: Write and run your own code in managed Jupyter Notebook servers that are directly integrated in the studio.

 ### Anomaly Detection